AbstractXan/abstractxan/src/website.md

 - Inplace algorithms improve space complexity
 - WHAT ARE BIT VECTORS UGH
 - XORing string don't test it unique.
 T_T
+## Quotes
+###
+- Great engineering comes from creating predictable results at predictable costs.
+In fact, I like to say that if you’re not measuring you’re not engineering. - Rico Mariani
 ## Experiments with life
 ### Introduction
 Being constantly dissatisfied with myself, I feel very stagnated in life.
 To come out of these badlands, I'll be writing blogs on my experiments on myself.